-In real life, the “Enchanted Hill” was not Hearst’s only estate.
+In real life “Enchanted Hill” was not Hearst’s only estate.
 In 1925, when the stones of other palaces were being assembled around the concrete and steel framework in California, Hearst made another purchase—St. Donat’s Castle in the Vale of Glamorgan in Wales.
-The castle came complete with eight hundred years of history, medieval tombs, a moat, a portcullis, dungeons, and its own ghost (who was said to wail on stormy nights).
+The castle came complete with 800 years of history, medieval tombs, a moat, a portcullis, dungeons, and its own ghost (who was said to wail on stormy nights).

 Curiously, Hearst spent only a few months at St. Donat’s Castle.
-During World War II the castle was requisitioned by the British War Office, and for a time housed soldiers who had been wounded in Normandy.
-After the war, the aging Hearst decided to sell his neglected Welsh estate.
+During World War II the castle was requisitioned by the British War Office and for a time housed soldiers who had been wounded in Normandy.
+After the war the aging Hearst decided to sell his neglected Welsh estate.
 (The castle is now a private college.)
 The furnishings, including art, were sold.
-A London dealer bought The Pepperrell Family, then sold it to a dealer in New York who sold it to the North Carolina Museum of Art.
+A London dealer bought The Pepperrell Family, and then sold it to a dealer in New York, who sold it to the North Carolina Museum of Art.

-Today, many museums have works from the Hearst Collection.
-At least two other paintings at the NCMA—Buy a Posy (ca. 1881) by John George Brown and Portrait of a Man in Armor (1563) by a follower of Giovanni Battista Moroni—were once owned by the real Citizen Kane.
+Today many museums have works from the Hearst Collection.
+At least two other paintings at the NCMA—Buy a Posy (circa 1881) by John George Brown and Portrait of a Man in Armor (1563) by a follower of Giovanni Battista Moroni—were once owned by the real Citizen Kane.